Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach

 \subsection{Training}

-\textbf{Training object.} We train the multi-modal language model and the segmentation module jointly with a text generation loss and a segmentation loss:
+\textbf{Training object.} We train the VLM and the segmentation module jointly with a text generation loss and a segmentation loss:

 \textbf{Training data.} Our training data primarily originates from \dataset~, and is formulated into three instruction data formats as illustrated in Section~\ref{sec:instruction_generation}.
 Additionally, we incorporate two types of data as supplements: (i) \textbf{lesion segmentation data}.
 This type of data can be formulated into grounding tasks and utilized to enhance the grounding ability.
-A detailed list of these datasets can be found in Appendix Table~\ref{tab:datasets_summary}; (ii) \textbf{medical VQA data}.
+A detailed list of these datasets can be found in the Appendix; (ii) \textbf{medical visual question-answering (VQA) data}.
 This type of data is involved to maintain our model's generalization capabilities with more diverse question types.
 Specifically, we take CT images and corresponding question-answering data from PubMedVision~\cite{chen2024huatuogpt}.

-\textbf{Implementation details.} In practice, we adopt QWen2.5-VL-7B~\cite{yang2024qwen2} as the multi-modal language model, and a 6-layer U-Net as the segmentation module.
+\textbf{Implementation details.} In practice, we adopt QWen2.5-VL-7B~\cite{yang2024qwen2} as the VLM, and a 6-layer U-Net as the segmentation module.
 The cross-attention module consists of 6 layers.
-As shown in Appendix Section~\ref{sec:multislice_context}, we find that expanding the input context range (i.e., using more slices) does not enhance the report generation performance of the multi-modal language model.
-Thus, we only feed the central slice to the model.
-However, for the segmentation module, we include up to 8 adjacent slices as additional input.
-To save computational cost, we only optimize the inserted LoRA layers~\cite{hu2022lora} in the multi-modal language model while leaving the whole segmentation module trainable.
-More implementation details are in Appendix Section~\ref{sec:more_implement_details}.
+We feed 9 consecutive slices to the segmentation module, matching the annotation setup.
+Our collaborating radiologists confirm this window provides sufficient local 3D context for the vast majority of clinically significant findings.
+However, as detailed in the Appendix, expanding the input context (i.e., multiple slices) does not improve VLM report generation.
+We therefore feed only the center slice to the VLM.
+To save computational cost, we only optimize the inserted LoRA layers~\cite{hu2022lora} in the VLM while leaving the whole segmentation module trainable.
+More details, runtime and computational analysis are in the Appendix.